Maximum Likelihood Estimation of Functionals of Discrete Distributions: Proofs of the upper bounds

 \item $0<\alpha<1$:

-The pointwise estimate is given by (\ref{eqn.biasoneandtwopoint}).
-Using the norm estimate, the bias would be upper bounded by $|2-2^\alpha| \frac{5S}{2n^\alpha}$.
+The pointwise estimate from Lemma~\ref{lemma.bernsteinerror} is worked out in~(\ref{eqn.biasoneandtwopoint}).
+Using the norm estimate in Lemma~\ref{lemma.bernsteinerror}, the bias would be upper bounded by $|2-2^\alpha| \frac{5S}{2n^\alpha}$.
 Combining the pointwise estimate and the norm estimate, we know that the bias of $F_\alpha(P_n)$ for $0<\alpha<1$ is upper bounded as